Rob Heyland: Politics

-Heyland was a founder member of the Social Democrat Party.
+Heyland was a founder member of the Social Democratic Party (SDP).
 He was on the policy committee and stood for election in Belsize ward in the local elections in Camden.
 He was also a member of the 300 group, pushing for greater representation of women in parliament.
 He has spoken on platforms against consumerism and how it will destroy the planet.
-“A finite planet and a system of infinite growth are not compatible”.
+"A finite planet and a system of infinite growth are not compatible".